A Club for Kids of All Abilities

 Crafts, Activities, and Other Programs

-If your child has special needs that affect their ability to participate in programs at the library, mention this to staff so that programs can be adapted.
+If your child has special needs that affect participation in programs at the library, mention this to staff so that programs can be adapted.
 Any specific suggestions you can offer may be helpful.

 Summer is Just the Beginning